UniversalAlgebra/AMSLouisville2013/README.md

 =================
 This repository contains talks presented at the AMS Special Session on Finite Universal Algebra at the AMS Southeastern Sectional Meeting, October 5--6, 2013, at University of Louisville.

+If you don't use Git, you might prefer the webpages [here](http://universalalgebra.github.io/AMSLouisville2013/) or [here](http://universalalgebra.wordpress.com/meetings/ams-special-session-on-finite-universal-algebra/).

 Program
 =======